Last Updated January 2025

 Federal law requires lawful permanent residents to carry evidence of their lawful permanent residence status, or “green card.”

-*For footnotes and bibliography, please reference the PDF version of this resource below.
+*For footnotes and bibliography, please reference the PDF version of this resource at the top of the page.